EmbeddedSystemClass/Truck_Project1/README.md

 <li> '0' - not used</li>
 Note: when you press '1' to start the engine, it only powers the relays for the ignition,<br />
 fuel pump, and completes a circuit to a button on the dash to power the starter solinoid.<br />
-The, the code in the TS-7200 only gives you 10 seconds to start the engine.
+Then, the code in the TS-7200 only gives you 10 seconds to start the engine.
 After that,<br />
 the starter solinoid is disabled.<br />
 The 'stop engine' button (2) will turn off the ignition and fuel pump<br />
 The keys: A->D navigate the bottom 10 buttons on the windows client starting with 'Start Engine'<br />